avalero92/TSGenerator/README.md

 ![Figure 6.
 Interactive graph generated using the **na.Count** function.](image/na_Count.png)

-The **Ts.Impute** function is used to impute missing values in a time series by group using the Kalman smoothing method.
+The **Ts.Impute** function is used to impute missing values in a time series by group using the Kalman (Jain and Singh, 2011) smoothing method.
 An example of how to use the function is shown below.
+Para profundizar respecto al uso del filtro de Kalman para imputar datos missing ver **na_kalman** del paquete imputeTS.

 ```r
 data('Barley')